-This Order is effective within the County of Los Angeles Public Health Jurisdiction, defined as all cities and unincorporated areas within the County of Los Angeles, with the exception of the cities of Long Beach and Pasadena that must follow their respective City Health Officer orders and guidance.
-This Order is effective at 11:59pm on Thursday, October 07, 2021 and will continue until further notice.
+This Order is effective within the County of Los Angeles Public Health Jurisdiction, defined as all cities and unincorporated areas within the County of Los Angeles, except for the cities of Long Beach and Pasadena that must follow their respective City Health Officer orders and guidance.
+This Order is effective at 12:01am on Friday, December 31, 2021 and will continue until further notice.